nfoata/elasticsearch001/README.md

 ## Introduction

-** Index ** : An index can be seen as a database with its rules for the replication, shards ... e.g: a shop ** Type **: A type can be seen as a table. e.g: the DVDs in a shop, the books in a shop ** Alias **: An alias is another name of an index or can be also a pre configured filter accessible via this new name (a kind of another view)
+**Index**: An index can be seen as a database with its rules for the replication, shards ...
+> e.g: a shop

+**Type**: A type can be seen as a table.
+> e.g: the DVDs in a shop, the books in a shop

+**Alias**: An alias is another name of an index or can be also a pre configured filter accessible via this new name (a kind of another view)
+> e.g: The media which contains both DVDs and books
+>      The DVDs with Leonardo DiCaprio (pre configurerd filtering on DVDs)
+>      The DVDs of USA = DVDs of North America (same name for accessing the same data)

 ## Make your first index